Color of Night: Plot

+Bill visits Sondra, so her friend Bonnie ducks out.
+When he asks her about Richie, she mentions he was molested years ago.
+Bill asks, due to an isolated attack by him, if Sondra thinks the teen is prone to violence.
+She whole-heartedly declares Richie could never hurt anyone, naming Clark as a more likely suspect.

+Clark gets a home visit from Bill.
+Clark confesses he has slept with Sondra, hence their mutual animosity.
+Clark's OCD does not allow him to see her much.
+He mentions he is seeing a small, tidy woman.

+Rose spends most of a day with Bill at Bob's.
+They look through an old album of photos, where there are several photos of the college friends, with early photos with their wives at the time.
+Rose asks to see more recent ones of Bill.
+He produces one he had found hidden, but she quickly changes her mind after seeing a few.
+As Bill goes to shower, Rose slips photos out, which he catches so she runs out.

 After Casey is murdered, Bill becomes the target of several attempts on his life.
-He discovers that all but one of his patients have been romantically involved with Rose.
-He eventually learns that "Richie" is really Rose, and the murders were the work of her deranged brother, Dale.
+He discovers that all but one of his patients have been romantically involved with "Bonnie".
+He eventually learns that both "Bonnie" and "Richie" are really Rose, and the murders were the work of her deranged brother, Dale.
 They once had an actual brother named Richie, who hanged himself after being molested by his child psychiatrist Dr. Niedelmeyer, who also abused Dale.

 After Richie committed suicide, Dale abused Rose into playing the part of their brother.
 Rose began to re-emerge during therapy and, under another personality named "Bonnie", started relationships with the other patients.
 Dale proceeded to kill them, fearing that they would soon link Rose to Richie.

-Dale kidnaps Rose, and tries to kill Capa and Martinez with a nail gun when they arrive to rescue her.
-At the last moment, however, Rose frees herself and kills Dale.
-Deeply traumatized, she tries to commit suicide, but Capa convinces her to keep living.
-As they kiss, Capa regains the ability to see the color red.
+Dale kidnaps Rose, and tries to kill Lt.
+Martinez and Bill with a nail gun when they arrive to rescue her.
+At the last moment, Rose frees herself and kills Dale with his nail gun, as he is distracted answering Bill's questions.
+Deeply traumatized, she immediately tries to commit suicide, but Bill chases after her and convinces her to keep living.
+As they kiss, he regains the ability to see the color red.